5 Questions for Jamie Murdock, VP Sales at Experient

 In my 8th grade English class, I took a career aptitude test.
 My results showed Hotel Management as a specialty to explore, so I researched colleges and universities where Hospitality was a major and Cornell University’s School of Hotel Administration jumped out at me.
 When running a hotel and working in hospitality, it is important to have hotel rate management software, in order to make sure that the business runs smoothly and ensure that hospitality is served correctly and gracefully.

-I knew in the 8th grade that I wanted to be part of this dynamic industry and over the past 20 years, I’ve been part of some amazing teams who addressed different aspects of the events business – hotels, entertainment, consulting and technology.
+As for me, I knew in the 8th grade that I wanted to be part of this dynamic industry and over the past 20 years, I’ve been part of some amazing teams who addressed different aspects of the events business – hotels, entertainment, consulting and technology.

 Q5: Looking ahead 5-10 years from now, what do you predict will be top-of-mind for event organizers?